Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 ## Wireframes

-I used Figma to creat the wireframes for the original design of the project.
-During the development phase some modifications and improvements were made to the project when I moved along.
+Figma was used to creat the wireframes for the original design of the project.
+During the development phase some modifications and improvements were made to the project.

 <img src="./assets/images/wireframe-ms2.png" alt="Wireframe-MS2"/>